 The only general solution I can imagine would be an (advanced!) per-item setting … which is not exactly Dropbox’s style.
-Symlinks can be be a bit of a mindfuck on their own.
-Imagine how confusing things could get if some symlinks as are synced as-is, while some others resolve, and the only way to tell the state of a not-very-exposed switch in the cloud … or data loss if you get it wrong!
+Symlinks can be be a bit of a mindfuck on their own; imagine how confusing things could get if some symlinks as are synced as-is, while selected others resolve, and the only way to tell was the state of a switch in the cloud … or data loss if you get it wrong!
 Eep.

 I found this explanation quoted by Aurelio Jargas in 2012:

 Unfortunately this is a design decision that we made a very long time ago.
 There is no notion of symlinks in the Dropbox system (Windows XP didn't support symlinks) so our solution was to sync all the data within symlinks as if they were actual folders anyway. — Rian H., Dropbox employee